Keeping Linton Looking Lovely!

 Linton is a lovely, rural village and it is such a shame that it is disfigured by all the litter that thoughtless folk carelessly discard in our roads and country lanes.

-We are going to have our second Litterpicking event on the morning of Saturday, 2 September 2017.
-It will cover the lanes East of the A229: Loddington Lane, Butt Green Lane and Stilebridge Lane, together with parts of Heath Road and the A229, some footpaths including the Greensand Way.
+We are going to have our third Litterpicking event on the morning of Saturday, 27 January 2018.
+It will cover the central parts of Linton, together with parts of Heath Road and the A229, some footpaths including the Greensand Way.

 – all necessary equipment will be provided

-– visit to the Musket Brewery afterwards, for a tour and a refreshing drink courtesy of Linton PC!
+– visit to the Bull Inn afterwards for a refreshing drink courtesy of Linton PC!

 – the Borough Council will collect the litter bags